Nonabelian Hodge theory for stacks and a stacky P=W conjecture: Representations of preprojective algebras

 \subsection{Decomposition theorem for moduli of objects in 2CY categories}

 The cohomological DT theory of preprojective algebras governs the DT theory of more general 2CY categories via the following two theorems from \cite{Da21a}.
 The first is a consequence of formality in 2CY categories (see \cite[Sec.4]{Da21a} for a general statement), and theorems on the \'etale local structure of good moduli spaces due to Alper, Hall and Rydh \cite{AHR20}.
-The second is a consequence of the first, and results on the cohomological DT theory of preprojective algebras in \cite{preproj3}.
+The second theorem is a consequence of the first, and results on the cohomological DT theory of preprojective algebras in \cite{preproj3}.
 See \cite{Da21a} for details and references. \begin{theorem}\cite[Thm.5.11]{Da21a} Let $\Mst$ be one of the stacks of objects in a 2CY category considered in this paper (i.e. representations of preprojective algebras, semistable Higgs bundles, or representations of $\BC[\pi_1(\Sigma_g)]$).
-Let $p\colon \Mst\rightarrow \Msp$ be the morphism to the coarse moduli space in any of these examples.
+Slightly abusing notation, we denote by $\JH\colon \Mst\rightarrow \Msp$ be the morphism to the coarse moduli space in any of these examples.
 Let a point $x\in\Mst$ represent the semisimple/polystable object

 with $\mathcal{F}_1,\ldots,\CF_n$ distinct simple/stable objects.
 Let $Q$ be a quiver with $n$ vertices indexing the objects $\mathcal{F}_i$, such that $\overline{Q}$ is isomorphic to the Ext quiver of $\{\CF_i\}$.
 Then there is an affine $\Gl_{\dd}$-equivariant variety $H$ with a $\Gl_{\dd}$-fixed point $y$, and a commutative diagram of pointed stacks